mosip/documentation/docs/Automated-Biometric-Identification-System-ABIS.md

 The ABIS system never comes to know about resident's identity.
 Any Personally Idenfiable Information (PII) such as demographic details or RID (Request ID for Registration) is not shared with the ABIS system.
 Internally, MOSIP maintains a mapping between the ABIS specific referenceID and RID of the resident.

 {% hint style="info" %}
-{% hint style="info" %} ABIS is used for 1:N deduplication while [Biometric SDK](Biometric-SDK.md) is primarily used for 1:1 authentication and quality check.
-MOSIP does not recommend using an ABIS system for 1:1 authentication.{% endhint %}
+{% hint style="info" %} ABIS is used for 1:N deduplication.
+For 1:1 authentication [Biometric SDK](Biometric-SDK.md) is used.
+MOSIP does not recommend using an ABIS for 1:1 authentication.{% endhint %}
 {% endhint %}

 ![](_images/arch_diagrams/ABIS_middleware.png)